 Endometriosis

-In endometriosis, uterine-lining-like tissue grows outside the uterus.
+Endometriosis is an inflammatory condition, in which uterine-lining-like tissue grows outside the uterus, often in the pelvic or abdominal cavities.
 Endometriosis can be symptom-free, but often leads to pain and infertility.

 What is endometriosis?

-In endometriosis, tissue similar to the uterus’s lining (the endometrium) grows outside the uterus.
+The endometrium is the type of tissue that lines the inside of the uterus.
+In endometriosis, tissue similar to the endometrium grows outside the uterus.
 Endometriosis can be a painful condition, especially during menstruation, and endometriosis can impair fertility.
-However, some people with endometriosis don’t experience any pain from it.
+Research into the patient experience of this condition has suggested that we redefine endometriosis as a syndrome that includes both these ectopic uterine tissue deposits and the symptoms they cause, since some people with ectopic endometrial tissue don’t experience any symptoms.[1]

 What are the main signs and symptoms of endometriosis?

-The main symptoms are pain and infertility.[1]
-Some of the common symptoms that people with endometriosis may experience are the following: painful periods (dysmenorrhea); pain during or after sex; pain while urinating or defecating; unusually heavy periods or bleeding between periods; infertility; and fatigue, diarrhea, constipation, bloating or nausea, especially during menstrual periods.
+The main symptoms are pain and infertility.[2][1]
+Some of the common symptoms that people with endometriosis may experience are: Painful periods (dysmenorrhea); pain during or after sex (dyspareunia); pain while urinating (dysuria) or defecating (dyschezia); unusually heavy periods or bleeding between periods; infertility; and fatigue, diarrhea, constipation, bloating or nausea, especially during menstrual periods.
 It’s possible for people with endometriosis to experience all, some, or none of these symptoms.
-Some people with endometriosis may experience atypical symptoms, like back pain, chest pain, leg pain, rectal bleeding, or acid reflux.
+Some people with endometriosis may experience atypical symptoms, like back pain, chest pain, leg pain, rectal bleeding, or acid reflux, and this could be related to inflammation or to the location of the lesions.[3]

 How is endometriosis diagnosed?